rust-lang/book/src/ch11-02-running-tests.md

 ### Showing Function Output

-By default, if a test passes, Rust’s test library captures anything printed to standard output.
+By default, if a test fails, Rust’s test library captures anything printed to standard output.
 For example, if we call `println!` in a test and the test passes, we won’t see the `println!` output in the terminal; we’ll see only the line that indicates the test passed.
 If a test fails, we’ll see whatever was